Why Become a Physical Therapist Assistant?

 Admission to the Physical Therapist Assistant Program

-• Submit a complete online Allied Health Programs Application.
+• Submit a complete online PTA application information form.

 The intent of the Self Essay is to provide an opportunity to reflect on your experiences and goals as well as to research the profession.
 Your life experiences and career exploration activities should assist you in writing your essay.